WORLD RELIGIONS - taught by Laurie Schlaepfer

 4th & 5th GRADE CLASS (for incoming 4th and 5th grade students):

-THE CASE FOR CHRIST FOR KIDS - taught by Dawn Jackson
+THE CASE FOR FAITH FOR STUDENTS - taught by Josh Lund

 We are excited to offer a fun and interactive class that will equip your 4th and 5th grade student to defend their faith in an unbelieving world!
-We will be walking through "The Case for Christ for Kids" by Lee Strobel, which presents historical evidence, up-to-date scientific research, and real-life stories that provide compelling support for Jesus' life, ministry, and miracles.
+We will be walking through "The Case for Faith for Students" by Lee Strobel, which …need more blurb…

 As our elementary students grapple with such questions as, “Was Jesus really born in a stable?
 Did his friends tell the truth?
 Did he really come back from the dead?,” this 4-week class will equip students with answers to these and other pressing questions in kid-friendly language that will help them grow in their faith.